Avoid the pitfalls

 Sound financial management is key

 Send invoices to customers as soon as you have completed the assignment or sale.
 It is important that you receive the money quickly.
 This is an important factor as regards liquidity and your ability to pay the company's bills.
 In the case of major assignments, you could agree part-invoicing during the assignment period.
-Enter into written agreements with your customers which stipulate when invoices will be sent.
+Enter into written agreements with customers which state when invoicing will be submitted.

 If you do not have sufficient time or the skills needed to prepare accounts yourself, you should ask someone to do this for you.
 This will free up time for what you do best and what will generate money.
 Making mistakes in tax and value added tax calculations can quickly become an expensive business, especially if you need assistance to correct the matter later.